 Multifamily Syndication vs. The Stock Market

-As of this writing, we’re about halfway through 2020, and we’ve already seen some of the biggest drops in the stock market that we’ve seen in decades.
+Over the last several months, we’ve seen some of the biggest drops in the stock market that we’ve seen in decades.
 What this means for those of you who have money invested in the stock market is that you likely saw a big chunk of your net worth vanish into thin air overnight.

 Stock Market Investing